-You are free to withdraw your consent and discontinue your participation in the study at any time, without your medical care being affected.
+You are free to withdraw your consent and discontinue your participation in the study at any time, without giving any reasons and without your medical care being affected.
 If you decide to stop taking part in this study, you should tell the Principal Investigator.